rubyatscale/packwerk-extensions/README.md

 `packwerk validate` will raise an exception if both are used for the same constant.
 This must be resolved by removing the sigil from the `.rb` file or removing the constant from the list of `private_constants`.

 If you are using rubocop, it may be configured in such a way that there must be an empty line after the magic keywords at the top of the file.
-Currently, this extension is not modifying rubocop in anyway so it does not recognize `public_pack: true` as a valid magic keyword option.
+Currently, this extension is not modifying rubocop in any way so it does not recognize `public_pack: true` as a valid magic keyword option.
 That means placing it at the end of the magic keywords will throw a rubocop exception.
 However, you can place it first in the list to avoid an exception in rubocop.
 ```
 -----
 # typed: ignore